CPC Examination Structure and Purpose

 Once.
 The first CPC Examination is intended only to provide feedback and

-point out areas for further study through additional Core Modules.
+point out areas where further study may be needed.
 The first

 CPC Examination should be completed at least 6 months before the end of an

-individual’s CPC cycle to allow time for completion of any additional CPC Core
+individual’s CPC cycle to allow time for completion of any additional requirement(s).

 What happens if a nurse anesthetist does not meet the performance standard